Language-Agnostic Modeling of Source Reliability on Wikipedia: Introduction

-To address this challenge, we present our research on source reliability, based on language-agnostic approaches and edit activity data from multiple Wikipedia language editions.
-We aim to support Wikipedia editors, including the ones in medium and small projects that often miss advanced tools, in identifying sources with patterns associated with low reliability, and in monitoring their prevalence across language editions.
+To address this challenge, we propose a language-agnostic approach to reveal source reliability that leverages the implicit signals in the edit activity data from multiple Wikipedia language editions.
+We aim to support Wikipedia editors, including those in medium and small projects that often miss advanced tools, in identifying sources with patterns associated with low reliability, and in monitoring their prevalence across language editions.
 To meet this goal, we address the following research questions:

 \begin{itemize}

 \item \textbf{RQ1}.
 What are the most predictive language-agnostic features when modeling source reliability in Wikipedia, considering the Climate Change topic in English as a case study?